ZeroIntensity/ZeroIntensity/README.md

 <h1 align="center">Welcome!</h1>
-I am a 15 year old developer who likes writing libraries, websites, and command line apps.
+I am a 15 year old developer who likes to build things for the sake of building.

-## Info

-### Languages I currently know:
+I specialize in Python and C, especially when you mix the two, but am also fluent in:

-- Python
+- C++
-- TypeScript and JavaScript
+- Java
 - C#
-- Java
-- C++
-- C

-### Languages I am learning:

-- Rust
+- TypeScript (and JavaScript)

-- x86 ASM
+## My Projects

+[pointers.py](https://github.com/ZeroIntensity/pointers.py) is easily what I'm known for best, but it's not really practical in the real world.
+I wrote it for fun and to prove a point.

+[view.py](https://github.com/ZeroIntensity/view.py) is my best work, go give it a star if you would like.

+[Hoist](https://github.com/ZeroIntensity/hoist) was a rewrite of one of my early ideas.
+It never got much traction.

+[controlmanual](https://github.com/ZeroIntensity/controlmanual) is unfinished, but also some of my best work.

-## Social Media
+## Contact

 - Discord: **zerointensity#0101**
 - Twitter: [@Zintensity](https://twitter.com/ZIntensity)
+- Email: zintensitydev@gmail.com